aapati17/Group-Python-4/README.md

 - **Frontend:** A Vue-based web application that serves as the user interface for the Metrics Calculator.
 It provides an interactive environment for users to provide details about the GitHub repository and the metrics they want to calculate, and display the calculated metrics with all the previous data.

-- **Backend:** A Python application built using FastAPI for communication between Frontend and Backend, and Firebase for retaining the computed data.
+- **Backend:** A Python application built using FastAPI for communication between Frontend and Backend, and MongoDB for retaining the computed data.
 It contains the core logic for computing, routing and storing the results of computations.

 ___